BALLYMENA 1914-1918

 Captain Robert C. Orr

-ORR, Robert Clifford Captain Somerset Light Infantry 3rd Bn.
-KIA 19/12/1914.
-Aged 34, of Masoe, Ballymena.
-Son of Robert Harrison Orr and Cassandra Marchaise Orr, of 1, Lombard St., Belfast.
-Adjutant North Antrim UVF.
-Buried Ploegsteert Wood Mil.
-Cem.
-Belgium.
-Plaque held in Morrow’s Museum.
+ORR, Robert Clifford, Captain, 3rd Bn.
+Somerset Light Infantry, was killed in action on the 19 December 1914.
+Aged 34 and of Masoe, Ballymena, he was the son of Robert Harrison Orr and Cassandra Marchaise Orr, of 1, Lombard St., Belfast.
+He was Adjutant of the North Antrim UVF.
+He is buried in Ploegsteert Wood Military Cemetery, Belgium.
+His memorial plaque was held in Morrow's Museum and is now in the Braid Centre Museum.

-The deceased was gazetted to the 3rd Btn.
-Somerset Lt.
-Infantry about four years ago and was reported missing as from the 19th inst (December 1914).
+The deceased was gazetted to the 3rd Somerset Light Infantry about four years ago and was reported missing as from the 19th inst (December 1914).
 He was appointed captain of his regiment on the 3rd November after he had proceeded to the front.

 He was the son of the late Mr. Robert Orr, solicitor who carried on an extensive practice in Lombard Street, Belfast and who in 1892 was joint secretary of the great Ulster Unionist Convention and was at one time service partner in the firm of Robert and Hugh Orr Solicitors, Ballymena.

 'Lines to the memory of the late Capt.
 R.C.
-Orr
+Orr, 3rd Bn.
+Somerset Light Infantry'

 He was one of our gallant townsmen,